 Nuance Reached out to Universal Mind to help redefine a digital, voice based assistant for medical professionals.
-Nuance faced the problem of not knowing user research best practices and being overly familiar with the subject mater and development problems to come at the problem with a fresh set of eyes.
+Nuance faced the problem of not knowing user research best practices and being overly familiar with the subject matter and development problems to come at the problem with a fresh set of eyes.

 Doctor’s time and attention is extremely rare.
 Everyone knows this — Dragon Medical One, Nuances diction tool has been in place for a few years with the goal of helping medical staff reduce time spent on notes, and reduce the cost of transcription services.
 DMO (Dragon Medical One) has revolutionized the space and become a staple of doctors offices and note stations.